Same Sex Accommodation

 How will we measure success?

-Success will be measured through improvement in our patient experience scores through the bedside in-patient CARE survey and the Department of Health's Care Quality Commission's surveys.
-Success will also be measured through no instances of mixed sex accommodation, which will continue to be monitored by and reported to the Patient Experience Group.
+Success will be measured through improvement in our patient experience scores through the patient experience questionnaires and through the National Inpatient survey results.
+Success will also be measured through no instances of mixed sex accommodation, which will continue to be monitored by and reported to the Patient Experience Group and to the Board of Directors.
 Results of the Care Quality Commission's surveys are available on their website and progress of the Trust's actions against these surveys can be monitored through the Trust's Board papers on this site.

 What do I do if I think I am in mixed sex accommodation?

 We want to know about your experiences.
 Please contact a member of the ward staff in the first instance.
 Alternatively you can contact one of the Matron Team, PALs or the Patient Experience Officer if you have any comments or concerns.

 How to contact us

 Patient Experience Officer 01926 495 321 ext 4676

 You can find out more about the same-sex accommodation programme at NHS Choices - Same sex accommodation.